 Here at The Shower Doctor, everyday we receive emails and phone calls from people that have faults with their electric shower, so what we are about to do here is run through the top 5 faults with electric showers and give you some idea of where to look to find where the problem is with the shower.

-4. My shower is going hot & cold
+Number 4: My shower is going hot & cold

-2. There is water coming from the bottom of my shower
+Number 2: There is water coming from the bottom of my shower

-Watch the full video below:
+You can also watch the full video guide below: